nicholasgriffintn/sprintjam.co.uk/README.md

 - **Frontend**: React, TypeScript, Tailwind CSS, Framer Motion, Vite, TanStack
 - **Backend**: Cloudflare Workers, Durable Objects

+## 🧩 Architecture Updates for Fixits

+- Planning APIs now live under `/api/planning/*` and WebSockets under `/ws/planning`.
+The legacy `/api/*` routes still proxy to the new handlers during the transition, but please update any custom integrations.
+- A dedicated Fixits namespace (`/api/fixits/*`, `/ws/fixits`) plus a `FixitRoom` Durable Object have been scaffolded.
+The REST leaderboard endpoint is live, and the Durable Object keeps cached standings in sync with webhook updates for WebSocket subscribers.
+- D1 is required for Fixits.
+Create a database with `wrangler d1 create sprintjam-fixits`, run the SQL in `api/data-model/fixits/001_init.sql`, and replace `REPLACE_WITH_D1_DB_ID` in `wrangler.jsonc` with the generated ID before deploying.
+- Frontend utilities expose `FIXITS_API_BASE_URL`/`FIXITS_WS_BASE_URL` plus reusable hooks/components (`useFixitRuns`, `FixitRunSelector`, `FixitLeaderboardCard`, `useFixitWebSocket`) so UI work can proceed in parallel with the backend.

+### GitHub Webhook Setup

+- Configure your repository webhook (or GitHub Action) to POST to `/api/github/webhook` with headers:
+  - `X-Hub-Signature-256`: standard GitHub HMAC signature using `GITHUB_WEBHOOK_SECRET`
+  - `X-GitHub-Delivery`: GitHub delivery ID (auto-added by GitHub)
+  - `X-GitHub-Event`: GitHub event type (auto-added by GitHub)
+  - `X-Fixit-Id`: the fixit run identifier (e.g., `2024-Q1`) if you want to override the default set in `FIXITS_DEFAULT_RUN_ID`
+- Each accepted event is stored in D1 and aggregates into the leaderboard that is available via `GET /api/fixits/leaderboard?fixitId=<id>`.

+### Fixit Runs Management

+- `GET /api/fixits/runs` — List active runs (append `?all=true` to include inactive)
+- `GET /api/fixits/runs/:fixitId` — Fetch a specific run
+- `POST /api/fixits/runs` — Create a run
+- `PUT /api/fixits/runs/:fixitId` — Update a run
+- `DELETE /api/fixits/runs/:fixitId` — Remove a run

+`POST`, `PUT`, and `DELETE` endpoints require `Authorization: Bearer <FIXITS_ADMIN_TOKEN>` to keep administrative actions limited to SprintJam moderators.

+### Admin Token Setup

+- For production, run `wrangler secret put FIXITS_ADMIN_TOKEN` and enter a secure token.
+- For local development, add `FIXITS_ADMIN_TOKEN=your-token` to `.dev.vars`, **or** use a convenience token by prefixing your bearer value with `dev:` (e.g., `Authorization: Bearer dev:test`).
+The `dev:` fallback only works when the worker does not have a `FIXITS_ADMIN_TOKEN` configured and should never be used in production.

 ## 🚀 Quick Start

 ### Using the Hosted Version